-- · refinancing or restructuring our debt;
+- refinancing or restructuring our debt;

 - · reducing or delaying capital investments;

 - · selling assets; or

-- seeking to raise additional capital.
+- · seeking to raise additional capital.

 We cannot assure you that we would be able to enter into these alternative financing plans on commercially reasonable terms or at all.
 Our ability to restructure or refinance our indebtedness will depend on the condition of the capital markets and our financial condition at such time.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
 In addition, any failure to make scheduled payments of interest and principal on our outstanding indebtedness would likely result in a reduction of our credit rating, which could harm our ability to incur additional indebtedness on commercially reasonable terms or at all.
 Any alternative financing plans that we may be required to undertake would still not guarantee that we would be able to meet our debt obligations.
-Our inability to generate sufficient cash flow to satisfy our debt obligations, or to obtain alternative financing, could materially adversely affect our business, financial condition, results of operations-Liquidity and Capital Resources."
+Our inability to generate sufficient cash flow to satisfy our debt obligations, or to obtain alternative financing, could materially adversely affect our business, financial condition, results of operations or prospects.
+See Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."